 Areas of Expertise

-Roger credits his mother for his love of media and his father for loving what he does for a living.
-He grew up in a small Arkansas town with an inexplicable interest in the business of media and followed that passion to his present position in the School of Media Arts and Studies.
-Along the way, Roger worked professionally as a sportswriter (five years) and as a creative director at an advertising agency (two years).
+“Coop” credits his mother for his love of media and his father for loving what he does for a living.
+At the age of 4, his family drove from a small Arkansas town to Los Angeles to visit family for Christmas.
+His burgeoning passion for travel would eventually come full circle in his present position as Director of the OHIO-in-LA Program.
+Along the way, he worked professionally as a sportswriter (five years) and as a creative director at an advertising agency (two years).
 He spent a year in Japan as a Fulbright Scholar, followed by six years as a consultant for Japan's National Association of Commercial Broadcasters.
-He has taught and/or presented research in Australia, Qatar, Denmark, the UK, Singapore, Thailand, Malaysia, and the Ukraine.
-Roger came to Ohio University in 2004 following 12 years at Texas Christian University and served as School Director from 2005-11.
+Coop has taught and/or presented research in Australia, Qatar, Denmark, the UK, Singapore, Thailand, Spain, Malaysia, and the Ukraine.

-Roger has been Director of the OHIO-in-LA Program since its inception in 2014.
-He teaches classes in Los Angeles, facilitates relationships and excursions, and oversees internships for 20+ students in LA during the Fall semester and Summer term.
-He teaches The Business of Media and Mass Communication Theory each Spring semester at OU.
+As Director of the OHIO-in-LA Program since its inception (2014), Coop teaches classes in Los Angeles, facilitates relationships and excursions, executive produces short films, and oversees internships for 20+ students in LA during the Fall semester and Summer term.
+He teaches The Business of Media (MDIA 2011) and the Development Process for the Creative Industries (MDIA 4601) each Spring semester at OU.

-A die-hard (die-often) Kansas City Chiefs fan (and season-ticket holder), Roger loves funk music and is fascinated with stand-up and improv comedy.
-He considers Richard Pryor to be a true genius, has watched each episode of Seinfeld at least 643 times (only a slight exaggeration), and considers a 1976 Tonight Show appearance by Steve Martin to be a transformative event.
-He created the course, Leadership and Humor for the Creative Industries, as part of his University Professor Award, and attends shows at The Groundlings and The Comedy Store in Los Angeles every chance he gets.
+A life-long, die-hard Kansas City Chiefs fan (and season-ticket holder), Coop loves funk music and is fascinated with stand-up and improv comedy.
+He created the course, Leadership and Humor for the Creative Industries, as part of his University Professor Award, and attends shows at The Groundlings and at The Comedy Store in Los Angeles every chance he gets.

 Ph.D.
 (Mass Communication), Indiana University